 - If someone really gives them a lot of thought, I'd be willing to bet they struggle with their own hang ups about going out alone.
 Because they think about it so much they're more likely to notice when other people are solo and ponder what it means - "He's alone.
 What's going through his mind?
 Is he nervous like I would be?
 Yeah... he must be nervous.
-Oh no, do I look nervous like that if I went out by myself?..."
+Oh no, would I look nervous like that if I went out by myself?..."

 Sometimes just knowing you're not doing anything sad or desperate by going out alone is enough to make you feel better, but the beliefs may not fully click into place until you've gone out by yourself enough and experienced firsthand that it's not so bad.
 The first few times may feel a little awkward, but after that your mentality starts to change.
 You think, "Yeah, so I'm seeing a concert on my own.
 What's the big deal?"
-I find as people get older they naturally add more and more activities to their 'Okay to do alone' list.
+I find as people get older they naturally add more and more activities to their "Okay to do alone" list.

 Generally it's easier to get used to being alone at places where you're there for an activity or performance.
 People usually have a harder time being on their own at spots where they're there solely to be try to socialize.
 That's when they can't shake the feeling that there's something wrong with them for having to resort to coming alone, and that everyone's going to look down on them for it.
-It does take longer to get comfortable going out alone purely to be social, but it can be done.
+It does take longer to get comfortable going out solo purely to be social, but it can be done.

 Problem #2: Having to fill downtime

 This one mainly applies to when you're going out alone to do something as opposed to meet people.
 If you go to see a band, stand-up comedian, or poetry reading there will be dull stretches where no one is performing.
-If you arrive early enough to snag a spot you have to kill time while you wait for the show to start (which is often late).
+If you arrive early enough to snag a spot you have to kill time while you wait for the show to start (which is often behind schedule).
 Then you have to contend with breaks in between acts.
 If you go to a restaurant you have to occupy yourself while your food is being prepared.

 Most people at the venue will have friends to talk to and the time will pass easily enough.
 If you're alone, a half-hour break between bands can drag on forever, and you probably don't want to only drink to keep busy.
-If you're feeling nervous and exposed because you're not with anyone, all that time with have nothing to do can amplify your insecurities.
+If you're feeling nervous and exposed because you're not with anyone, all that time with nothing to do can amplify your insecurities.
 Depending on the venue some otherwise reliable time-killers aren't appropriate either.
-I guess there's technically nothing wrong with it, but most people will think it's a bit odd if you put on your headphones or pulled out a book while you're waiting for the next band to take the stage at a music hall.
+I guess there's technically nothing wrong with it, but most people will think it's a bit odd if you put on your earbuds or pulled out a book while you're waiting for the next band to take the stage at a music hall.

-Luckily, because of smart phones this issue isn't as bad as it used to be.
+Luckily, because of smartphones this issue isn't as bad as it used to be.
 If you don't have a phone you can play with, some other options are to flip through your city's free alt-weekly paper, or watch TV if there's one around.
 Sometimes there's nothing to do but find a spot to stand, try to look relaxed, and maybe do some people watching.
 Of course, you could always strike up a conversation to pass the time, but that can be its own challenge.

 Problem #3: A subtle sad, wistful feeling that you wish you weren't out alone

 This one also primarily applies to when you go out on your own to do an activity.
 Even if you're enjoying yourself, in the back of your mind you may feel a little down because you think, "This would be more fun if I had someone to share it with" or, "The only reason I'm here by myself is because I don't have enough friends."
 In my experience if you're having these thoughts it's a reflection of your not being happy with your overall social life.
-If you can get that straightened out then you'll feel content during the times you still choose to do something without your friends.
+If you can get that straightened out then you'll feel content during the times you choose to do something without your friends.

 Problem #4: Feeling nervous about approaching people to talk

 Starting a conversation with someone unfamiliar can be scary enough at a party where you're friends with half the people there.
 It can feel even more daunting when you're out alone, and are filled with worries about people seeing you as a creepy loner.
 If you've been at a venue for a while and haven't talked to anyone, you can worry that it will seem strange if you suddenly approach someone.
-These articles cover how to handle your nerves towards talking to people:
+These articles cover how to handle your nerves toward talking to people: